Thursday, July 31, 2025

 When we are saved, Jesus becomes central to us, each one.
 We Christians call this our "first love"; that time when our "new life" (Acts 5:20) is truly new, and such a delight after how life was before Jesus came and took us to himself.
 We got to know the "ascended and glorified" Jesus.
 He is God in fullness, having completed our Father's work on Earth; He was crucified on a cross, and gave His life blood to pay the full price for our wrongdoing, our sins, for all sin, for all time.
 Jesus died and was buried; yet, by the power of God's Holy Spirit, He triumphed over sin and death (Romans 6:4, Ephesians 1:18-20) and rose again to life (1 Thessalonians 4:14).
 Jesus brings us into His family, we become children of God (1 John 3:1).

 Even more, through baptism in Holy Spirit, Jesus comes to live inside each one of us.
 This is part of the promise of salvation under the New Covenant (Acts 1:8).
-We become God's "dwelling place" (Revelation 21:3), His "temple" (1 Corinthians 3:16), this is spiritual.
+We become God's "dwelling place" (Revelation 21:3), His "temple" (1 Corinthians 3:16).
+This is spiritual.
 Every Christian is a "living stone" (1 Peter 2:5), a part of the very fabric of God in the world.

 "God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory" (Colossians 1:27).
 When Jesus "ascended" and was "glorified" in Heaven, things became new.
 His work on Earth was complete, our work just beginning.
-We are to be His "ambassadors" (2 Corinthians 5:20) and His workers here (Matthew 10:8).
+We are to be His "ambassadors" (2 Corinthians 5:20) and His workers here (Matthew 10:8; 1 Corinthians 3:9).
 By His Spirit Jesus gives us the grace, strength and power to live for Him, (Galatians 5:16-26).
 But we have to choose and act, develop new habits and make effort.

 We can only do any of this with God's strength, in Jesus Christ by His lovely Holy Spirit, our teacher, counselor, comforter and guide (John 14:26).
 And for this we need faith, God's kind of faith (Mark 11:22), the "certain" kind of faith that our Father has (Hebrews 11:1).